lvxvvv/xtts-gradio/README.md

 # XTTS with Gradio for AI Training

-This repository copies most of the files from [Coqui-TTS](https://github.com/coqui-ai/TTS), with some changes in order to create an image with correct dependencies for AI voice training in Web UI .
+This repository copies most of the files from [Coqui-TTS](https://github.com/coqui-ai/TTS), with some changes in order to create an image with correct dependencies for AI voice fine-tuning in Web UI.

 Some of the changes include: